 The viewfinder on the top helps you know if the camera is on or off.
 If the viewfinder is popped up, then the camera is on and ready for photos.

-Once you are prepared to take a picture, you simply click the shutter button on the top; if you want to take a series of shots, you can hold down the shutter button.
+Once you are prepared to take a picture, you click the shutter button on the top of the camera; if you want to take a series of shots, hold the shutter button down.

-The camera comes with a tripod mount on the bottom, which will fit most standard tripods.
+The camera comes with a tripod mount on the bottom, which will fit most standard tripods and is useful for taking selfies.

 If you plan on using this camera’s self-timer feature, you are limited to a ten-second interval to get ready.
 There are no flash or zoom options with this lens, which makes it challenging to use in low lighting or for detailed images.